Washer Not Filling With Water in North York

 Does no water always mean the inlet valve is bad?

-No. The inlet valve may be good, but the washer may have no water supply, blocked screens, a bad pressure reading, a lock issue, a wiring problem, or no voltage from the control board.
+No. The inlet valve may be good, but the washer may have no water supply, blocked screens, a bad pressure reading, a lock issue, a wiring problem, a flow sensor fault, or no voltage from the control board.

-A washer fill problem can stop laundry completely and may point to a valve, supply, sensor, lock, or control issue.
+A washer fill problem can stop laundry completely and may point to a valve, water supply, sensor, lock, wiring, or control issue.
 Book service before repeated failed cycles create more inconvenience, wet clothes, error codes, or a larger repair.
-North York appointment availability can fill quickly for urgent washer issues.